Eric Laneuville

 Eric Gerard Laneuville (born July 14, 1952) is an American television director, producer and actor.
 His first acting roles were in the science-fiction film The Omega Man (1971) with Charlton Heston, and the ABC television series Room 222 (1970–1973).
 His role as Luther Hawkins in the television series St. Elsewhere is his best known role.
 He also starred in A Force of One (1979) playing Charlie, the adopted son of Chuck Norris's character.
+Laneuville and Norris had previously appeared in an episode of Room 222.
 In more recent years, he frequently directs such one-hour dramas as Blue Bloods and NCIS: Los Angeles.
 He directed Body of Proof episode "Missing".
 He also appeared in Love at First Bite.

 Career

 Acting

 Laneuville was born in New Orleans, Louisiana, the son of Mildred, a guidance counselor, and Alexander Laneuville.
 He began acting while attending Audubon Junior High School in the Crenshaw, Los Angeles, District.
 He often played juvenile characters younger than his own age.
 He appeared in several musicals staged at Audubon by drama teacher Mario Lomeli, including Bye Bye Birdie, Annie Get Your Gun, and Oklahoma!.
-While taking drama courses at nearby Susan Miller Dorsey High School, he began acting professionally, co-starring as a troubled youth in an award-winning television movie and becoming a semi-regular cast member on Room 222, including one episode in which he appeared with his future Force of One co-star, Chuck Norris.
-He appeared in three episodes of Sanford and Son, as Esther's adopted son.
-In 1982, he landed the role of Luther Hawkins in the television series St. Elsewhere.
+While taking drama courses at nearby Susan Miller Dorsey High School, Laneuville began acting professionally, co-starring as a troubled youth in an award-winning television movie and becoming a semi-regular cast member on Room 222, including one episode in which he appeared with his future Force of One co-star Chuck Norris.
+He appeared in three episodes of Sanford and Son as Esther's adopted son.
+In 1982, Laneuville landed the role of Luther Hawkins in the television series St. Elsewhere.
 He stayed with the series until it ended in 1988.